Culture of the People's Republic of China: Radio and television

-Chinese television drama has also proven to be popular culture (similar to K-dramas), with well-received Chinese television dramas such as Princess Agents, Nirvana in Fire, The Journey of Flower, Eternal Love, The Princess Weiyoung, Just One Smile Is Very Alluring, The Legend of Mi Yue, Scarlet Heart, General and I and more garnering billions of views among China's most popular video websites, iQiyi, Youku, QQ Video and Le Video.
-Some dramas have been so popular and widely acclaimed internationally that they were remade into different languages, as well as spun off with sequels.
+Chinese television drama has also become popular (similar to K-dramas), with Chinese television dramas such as Princess Agents, Nirvana in Fire, The Journey of Flower, Eternal Love, The Princess Weiyoung, Just One Smile Is Very Alluring, The Legend of Mi Yue, Scarlet Heart, General and I and others garnering billions of views on Chinese video websites, including iQiyi, Youku, QQ Video and Le Video.
+Some dramas have been remade into different languages or had sequels.

 Chinese variety TV has also become widely successful with popular shows such as Happy Camp, Super Voice Girl, Sing!
 China, The Rap of China, The Singer, and more are gaining worldwide recognition, garnering from millions to billions of viewership and winning numerous awards.

 Folk and variety arts

 Folk and variety arts have a long history in China.
 One of the oldest forms of folk art is puppetry.
 Puppeteers use various kinds of puppets, including marionettes, rod puppets, cloth puppets, and wire puppets in performances incorporating folk songs and dances and some dialogues.
 The subject matter is derived mainly from children's stories and fables.
 The shadow play is a form of puppetry that is performed by moving figures made of animal skins or cardboard held behind a screen lit by lamplight.
 The subject matter and singing style in shadow plays are closely related to local opera.
 Another popular folk art is the quyi, which consists of various kinds of storytelling and comic monologues and dialogues, often to the accompaniment of clappers, drums, or stringed instruments.

 Variety arts, including tightrope walking, acrobatics, animal acts, and sleight of hand, date back at least as far as the Han dynasty (206 BCE – 220 CE) and were very popular in the imperial court.
 Later, many of these feats were incorporated into traditional theater, and they continued to be performed by itinerant troupes.
 As these troupes traveled around the countryside, they developed and enriched their repertoire.
 Since 1949 these art forms have gained new respectability.
 Troupes have been established in the provinces, autonomous regions, and special municipalities, and theaters specifically dedicated to the variety arts have been built in major cities.
 Some troupes have become world-famous, playing to packed houses at home and on foreign tours.